xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 XMTP doesn't provide a direct method to fetch all XMTP-enabled wallet addresses in bulk.
 You might consider using a third-party service to do so instead of building the functionality yourself.

-For example, services like [Airstack](https://www.airstack.xyz/) and [Blaze](https://www.withblaze.app/) have compiled extensive lists of XMTP addresses by querying the XMTP `canMessage` API over time at a rate that avoids hitting the limits.
+For example, services like [Blaze](https://www.withblaze.app/) have compiled extensive lists of XMTP addresses by querying the XMTP `canMessage` API over time at a rate that avoids hitting the limits.

 ### Does XMTP support group chat?

 Yes.
 XMTP V3 supports group chat in React Native, Android, iOS, and Node.js SDKs.

 :::info[For more info]
 See [Build group chat with MLS and XMTP](/groups/build-group-chat)